Samuel-Tabares/Samuel-Tabares/README.md

 ## ASPIRATIONS

-My goal is to become an exceptional fullstack developer, while exploring technologies like blockchain and Web3 to create innovative solutions.
+My goal is to become an exceptional fullstack developer, centered on AI, while exploring technologies like blockchain and Web3 to create innovative solutions.
 I seek to apply my accelerated learning capacity and perfectionism in projects that make a difference while continuing my professional growth.

 ## VALUES